 Another good example from 2017 is Bodak Yellow by Cardi B, a music video that really indulges in the guilty luxuries in Dubai – from the cars to the pet cheetah, camels and her dressing up in an abaya, non-Arab sheiks drinking wine and throwing money around vixens.
 This song has received columns from Al Jazeera and Refinery 29, criticizing the use of Orientalist imagery, arguing it as an American problem, and bringing up the issues of cultural appropriation and stereotypes of the Arab world.

 If you’re like the Russians and just want naked females, да, then this Romanian babe INNA has you covered in her music video for Yalla.
-There’s zero religious connotation here, which is good.
+There’s zero religious connotation here, from her music to her persona.
+All is borrowed from history, culture, and passion.
+The influence from Persia is clear and the theme of romantic love is flagrant.
+Even though it is Iran, nobody will watch this thinking of Islam.

 Internet Memes of the Levant

-Anyways, don’t let that colour your perception of Arabic Trap music.
-One of the most aesthetically and musically pleasing tracks is Bad Girls by British singer M.I.A, a Hindu from Sri Lanka, surely a song to celebrate to the day Saudi women could drive freely.
-If you want pure sound, the tracks uploaded by Arabic Trap جبهة العربية, Bass Boosted India and THAIBEATS on YouTube are Oriental trap specialists.
+Anyways, don’t let that colour your perception of Arabic Trap and oriental music in general.
+One of the most aesthetically and musically pleasing tracks in this genre is Bad Girls by M.I.A, surely a classic to celebrate to the day Saudi women are allowed to drive freely.
+YouTube also has its share of pleasant music – tracks uploaded by users like Arabic Trap جبهة العربية, Bass Boosted India, THAIBEATS and even the nasty meme lord ZwiReK Beats are Oriental trap specialists.

-If you’re looking for Islamic music with modern and virtuous Muslim singers on the mic, neither corrupted by fiction like punk Taqwacore nor influenced by a need to portray harems in royal courts, you may find them before long.
+If you’re looking for Islamic music with modern and virtuous Muslim singers on the mic, neither corrupted by fiction like punk Taqwacore nor influenced by a need to portray harems in royal courts, you can find them quite easily.
+This time, the clear stream that is Islam flows through the internet, producing music that we have never heard of before yet is hauntingly familiar.
 Music that takes on the colour of classical music, trap or hip hop with lyrics that pull you away from hedonistic pleasures.
 Music that would chase the devil away from Paganini, and let his skill be attributed to God instead.

 Music that is full of political commentary, folk instruments, uplifting songs, fancy ghazal poetry, spiritual ecstasy, musical intifada, and cool historical dialogue.